Scripture to read: Matthew 24 & 25, Mark 13, Luke 21

 The Olivet Discourse is a prophetic discussion on Mount Olive with Jesus and a few disciples.
 This discussion pertains to what is to come upon Israel in the near future and what is to be the end of the age.
 You will find two more versions of Jesus’ prophecy in the books of the Apostles Mark and Luke.

-There is a group of dispensationalists that call themselves Preterist who believe that the Olivet Discourse prophesied by Jesus himself all happened in the disciple’s lifetime.
-I will show you how his prophecy corresponds not only to the Daniel 9 prophecy of their lifetime but also what he instructed John to prophecy in Revelation about end times many years later.
+There is a group who call themselves Preterists; they believe the Olivet Discourse, prophesied by Jesus himself, was entirely fulfilled within the disciples' generation.
+I will demonstrate how his prophecy corresponds not only to the Daniel 9 prophecy concerning their era but also to the end-times visions he instructed John to prophesy in the Book of Revelation many years later.

 Matthew 24

-1"Then Jesus went out and departed from the temple, and His disciples came up to show Him the buildings of the temple.
+"1Then Jesus went out and departed from the temple, and His disciples came up to show Him the buildings of the temple.
 2And Jesus said to them, “Do you not see all these things?
-Assuredly, I say to you, not one stone shall be left here upon another, that shall not be thrown down.3Now as He sat on the Mount of Olives, the disciples came to Him privately, saying, “Tell us, when will these things be?"
+Assuredly, I say to you, not one stone shall be left here upon another, that shall not be thrown down."

 Matthew 24

-12"BUT BEFORE ALL THESE THINGS, they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons.
-You will be brought before kings and rulers for My name’s sake.
-13But it will turn out for you as an occasion for testimony.
-14Therefore settle it in your hearts not to meditate beforehand on what you will answer; 15for I will give you a mouth and wisdom which all your adversaries will not be able to contradict or resist.
-16You will be betrayed even by parents and brothers, relatives and friends; and they will put some of you to death.
-17And you will be hated by all for My name’s sake.
-18But not a hair of your head shall be lost.
-19By your patience possess your souls."
+"12But BEFORE ALL THESE (tribulations), they shall lay their hands on you, and persecute you, delivering you up to the synagogues, and into prisons, being brought before kings and rulers for my name's sake.
+13And it shall turn to you for a testimony.
+14Settle it therefore in your hearts, not to meditate before what ye shall answer: 15For I will give you a mouth and wisdom, which all your adversaries shall not be able to gainsay nor resist.
+16And ye shall be betrayed both by parents, and brethren, and kinsfolks, and friends; and some of you shall they cause to be put to death.
+17And ye shall be hated of all men for my name's sake.
+18But there shall not an hair of your head perish.19In your patience possess ye your souls."

 Matthew 24